assignUser/maud/testing.rst

       EXPECT_("hello world" >>= HasSubstr("llo"));
     }

-    // To check a test body against multiple values, parametrize with a range.
+    // To check a test body against multiple values, parameterize with a range.
     TEST_(parameterized, {111, 234}) {
       EXPECT_(parameter > 0);
     }

-    // To instantiate the test body with multiple types, parametrize with a tuple.
+    // To instantiate the test body with multiple types, parameterize with a tuple.
     TEST_(typed, 0, std::string("")) {
       EXPECT_(parameter + parameter == parameter);
     }